-Below, we report annual premiums from large companies to insure the seven families’ homes.
-We also describe the locations, property insured, and coverage provided.
+We report below annual premiums quoted by large companies to insure six families’ homes.
+The locations, property insured, and coverage provided are described.

 For the District and Virginia, Checkbook’s undercover shoppers collected costs from company websites or from their agents.
-For Maryland, we obtained rates from the state’s Insurance Administration’s excellent report “Homeowners Insurance: A Comparison Guide to Rates,” which lists premiums in effect on August 1, 2019.
-You can access its full report, which includes sample premiums for more coverage amounts and locations than those listed here, by visiting www.insurance.maryland.gov.
+For Maryland, we obtained rates from the state’s Insurance Administration’s excellent report “Homeowners Insurance: A Comparison Guide to Rates,” which lists premiums in effect as of August 2022.
+You can access its full report, which includes sample premiums for more coverage amounts and locations than those listed here, by visiting insurance.maryland.gov.

 Unfortunately, we found some companies make it difficult to comparison shop.
 We had to push for weeks to get several to process our requests; a few refused to quote prices at all.

 Also, many agents didn’t honor our requests to provide policy proposals with our requested coverage amounts.
 For example, companies often disagreed on the needed replacement costs for our sample homes.
 To make sure their prices aren’t influenced by these different higher or lower coverage amounts, we made adjustments to their quoted premiums.